abdur-rahman99/ABC-Restaurant/README.md

 This project was built using the Tomcat server for running the web application, a MySQL database for storing data, and HTML and CSS for designing the user interfaces.
 The project incorporates a simple and clean design with form validations, data handling, and responsive layouts.

-Customer Panel: Customers can create reservations, view their booking statuses (pending, approved, or rejected), and manage their reservations.
+Customer Panel: Customers can create reservations, view their booking statuses (pending, approved, or rejected), submit query and view gallery.

 Staff Panel: Staff can log in and manage reservations, view bookings, and respond to customer queries.

-Admin Panel: Administrators can add, edit, and delete staff members, view all reservations, and manage system users.
+Admin Panel: Administrators can add and delete staff members, view all reservations, and manage system users.

 Backend: